 City trees are generally located in the parkway between the street and the sidewalk in residential and commercial areas.
 Some newer tracts have street median strips in which street trees are located.
-The City has many different layouts for City/private responsibility, so be sure contact the Street Maintenance Division if you are unsure if a tree is the City’s or not before deciding to trim one.
+The City has many different layouts for City/private responsibility, so be sure contact the Parks Maintenance Division if you are unsure if a tree is the City’s or not before deciding to trim one.

 Please fill out an Action Request Form to notify us of a City tree that needs trimming or removal.

 Oak tree removal requires submittal of an Arborist Report (view list of City Council Approved Arborists) and City Council Approval.
 Download an Oak Tree Removal Permit Application or obtain one from the Planning Division.
 The application and an Arborist Report (Oak Evaluation Guidelines) are required when a property-owner is proposing to remove an oak tree that is 6 inches or greater in diameter as measured at 4.5 feet above ground level.
 Call (805) 237-3970 for further information.